Snehal-1608/bank-project/README.md

 ## Result
 * The project successfully defines two classes, "User" and "Bank", demonstrating the principles of object-oriented programming.
 * Inheritance is employed, with the "Bank" class inheriting from the "User" class, illustrating the concept of code reusability.
+* The project includes a user-friendly menu-driven interface for account holders to interact with the banking system.
+## Conclusion
+The project successfully creates a basic banking system with fundamental features.
+It serves as an educational example, showcasing the implementation of object-oriented programming concepts and the utilization of classes and inheritance.

+### Key Takeaways:

+* The project emphasizes the importance of code organization and encapsulation.
+* It demonstrates the practical application of classes and methods to model real-world entities and interactions.
+* The use of dictionaries to manage user accounts adds a basic form of data persistence.